raeffu/prog1-project/README.md

 Objective
 ---------
-Create a Android application for conversions of values from imperial to metric system.
+Create an Android application that can solve sudoku's.

 Project work for class prog1